jonlpersson/ed-latimore/site/_drafts/problems-growing-up-with-an-absent-fatherand-how-to-fix-them.md

 If you’re under the age of 30 and you have time to get to the gym consistently, train to take an amateur fight (Boxing or MMA) instead.
 You’ll get in much better shape and have your mind and emotions tested in a way that is not possible in our modern world.

 It’s not that working out is a bad idea.
-It’s just that you’re forced to grow and develop if you take on a sport--preferably a combat one.
+It’s just that you’re forced to grow and develop if you take on a sport–preferably a combat one.

 ## Dating